-The Refresh Grants vest over a four-year period, with 1/16th of the total number of RSUs subject to the equity award vesting quarterly starting on the first quarterly vesting date following the award grant date (March 1, 2023), in each case, for so long as the named executive officer continues to provide services to us or any of our subsidiaries on such date.
+These Refresh Grants vest over a four-year period, with 1/16th of the total number of units subject to the equity award vesting guarterly commencing on May 15, 2024, with 100% of the total units vested on February 15, 2028, in each case, for so long as the named executive officer continues to provide services to us or any of our subsidiaries on such date.
 For purposes of these Refresh Grants, the first quarterly vesting dates occur on each of February 15th, May 15th, August 15th, and November 15th.
+Upon vesting, the equity awards may be settled by issuing the number of shares of our Class A common stock that equal the number of units that have vested.

-New Hire Equity Award for Ms. Berland
+New Hire Equity Award for Mr. Caldwell

-In February 2023, in connection with her appointment as our Chief Marketing Officer, Ms. Berland was granted an RSU award with a value equal to \$9,000,000 (the "Berland RSU Award").
-The number of RSUs subject to the Berland RSU award was based on the preceding 15-day volume weighted average price of our Class A common stock.
-The Berland RSU Award vests and will be settled over four years, with 1/4th of the RSUs subject to the award vesting on February 1, 2024, the one-year anniversary date of the grant of the award and thereafter as to 1/16th of the RSUs subject to the award vesting on each quarterly vesting date of such award, subject to Ms. Berland's continuous service to us through each vesting date.
-For purposes of the Berland RSU Award, the quarterly vesting dates are the first trading day on or after each of September 15th, December 15th, March 15th, and June 15th.
+In November 2023, in connection with his appointment as our Chief Product Officer, Mr. Caldwell was granted an RSU award with a value equal to approximately \$9,000,000 (the "Caldwell RSU Award").
+The number of RSUs subject to the Caldwell RSU award was based on the immediately preceding 15-day volume weighted average price of our Class A common stock.
+The Caldwell RSU Award vests and will be settled over four years, with 1/4th of the units subject to the award vesting on November 1, 2024, the one-year anniversary of the date of grant of the award and thereafter as to 1/16th of the units subject to the award vesting on each quarterly vesting date of such award, subject to Mr. Caldwell's continuous service to us through each vesting date.
+For purposes of the Caldwell RSU Award, the guarterly vesting dates are the first trading day on or after each of September 15th, December 15th, March 15th, and June 15th.
+Upon vesting, the Caldwell RSU award may be settled by issuing the number of shares of our Class A common stock that equal the number of units that have vested.